Managed IT Services

 While having a simple and multiple-use password makes it easier for you to remember your credentials, it could be dangerous.
 If hackers get their hands on a single password, they could gain access to your entire database.

-Therefore, you should make it compulsory to make your employees change their password every couple of months.
+Therefore, you should encourage your employees to change their passwords every couple of months.
 You should also discourage them from sharing their passwords with anyone.

 Additionally, passwords must be difficult to guess and should contain a mix of uppercase letters, symbols and numbers.
 This can improve your IT security as updating passwords ensures that no unknown person can use your account.